How to See Segovia, the Best Day Trip from Madrid

 Alcazar of Segovia

-It was built by the Castilian monarchs and had fantastic views across the valley to several old monasteries and back across to the cathedral.
+It was built by the Castilian monarchs and had fantastic views across the valley to several old monasteries and back to the cathedral.

 View of a cathedral over a valley